Anglican Diocese of Asante Mampong: Province and Parishes

-Cathedral
+The Cathedral

 Raised to cathedral status in 2014, the Cathedral Church of St Michael and All Angels, Mampong, is the centre of mission for the Diocese.
-The Acting Dean is Bismark Opuku Acheampong and Acting Canon Precentor, Balthazar Obeng Larbi who is also Registrar of the Diocese.
+The Dean is Ven Bismark Opoku Acheampong and Acting Canon Precentor, Balthazar Obeng Larbi who is also Registrar of the Diocese.
 A significant number of honorary canons have been appointed from other provinces of the Anglican Communion to support the new Diocese with specific skills.